 -

-This is a flyer of the 1st Annual Ministry Fair at St. Gregory in 2004.
+St. Gregory's 1st Annual Ministry Fair This is a flyer of the 1st Annual Ministry Fair at St. Gregory in 2004.
 The Stewardship Council and Ministry Leaders have created this to engage with the community.
 The event went on from 9 in the morning until 3 in the afternoon.
 It was held at St. Gregory's High School Cafeteria.
-Some things they were offering at this fair was "prayer, music, worship & spirituality, parish oversight," etc. The flyer has colorful balloons as the background.
+Some things they were offering at this fair were "prayer, music, worship & spirituality, parish oversight," etc. The flyer has colorful balloons as the background.
 The Parish believed that having time for play is an essential for the “Parish family.”
 Each week the Parish provided a schedule with different activities on the bulletin board or in the parish paper.
 Some of these activities included festivals, boy/girl scouts, bowling, BINGO, etc.

 -